 Pre-Health Professions (pre-medicine, pre-dentistry, pre-veterinary medicine, pre-optometry, pre-physical therapy)

 Butler pre-law students may choose any major.
 The Law School Admission Council advises that “Law schools want students who can think critically and write well, and who have some understanding of the forces that have shaped the human experience.
 These attributes can be acquired in any number of college courses, whether in the arts and humanities, the social sciences, or the natural sciences.”
 In addition, courses introducing legal principles may be helpful to students in assessing whether to continue to pursue law.
 Finally, courses in logic, mathematics, and analytical reasoning may enhance preparation for the Law School Admission Test.
-Students also may participate in engaged-learning experiences such as our Mock Mediation team, networking events, and internship opportunities in Indianapolis or in the Washington, DC Learning Semester.
+Students also may participate in engaged-learning experiences such as our mock mediation team, networking events, and internship opportunities in Indianapolis or during the Washington, DC or New York City Learning Semester.
 Students interested in pre-law advising should contact CHASE early in their academic careers.

 University Honors Program

 The CHASE office is the administrative home of the University Honors Program.
 For more information, refer to the Academic Programs section of the Bulletin.

 Washington, DC and New York City Learning Semesters